TaherShbnnzhd/ng-building/README.md

 # Building

-RTL angular block with primeng components and bootstrap classes,And also some suger.
+RTL angular block with primeng components and bootstrap classes, And also some suger.

 ## Special Thanks